Breast Revision Surgery in Melbourne, Victoria

 Sometimes revisional surgery is something that is expected following a breast reduction or reconstructive procedure.
 In such cases, you would have been advised of this during the planning stages of your surgery.

-Why choose breast revision surgery?
+Why choose Breast Revision surgery?

 Dr Carmen Munteanu performs revision surgery for concerns such as:

-• Breast Implant removal – removing aged or undesired implants
+• Breast Implant Removal – removing aged or undesired implants

-• Breast Implant removal and replacement – replace the old implant with a modern one or size change
+• Breast Implant Removal and Replacement – replace the old implant with a modern one or size change

-• Ruptured Breast implant – remove, rectify, and possibly replace an implant
+• Ruptured Breast Implant – remove, rectify, and possibly replace an implant

 • Asymmetry – breasts that appear uneven or lopsided